julio-saito-linx/elastic-player/README.md

     - sass-bootstrap (https://github.com/twbs/bootstrap)
     - ejs templates (http://embeddedjs.com/)

 ### Requirements
   - nodejs (http://nodejs.org/)
   - grunt (http://gruntjs.com/)

+### Part of local-music-party
+see: https://github.com/saitodisse/socket-io-server for more information

 ### Instalation
 All code is on **src/** folder.
 You have to go there.